How To Defend Against Breach of Contract Claims

 Duress

-The breaching party can argue they were coerced and had no free will in the formation of the contract and the contract was, therefore, invalid in the first place.
+The breaching party can argue they were coerced and had no free will in the formation of the contract.
+A contract negotiated under duress is invalid.

 Fraudulent Inducement